OpenStack command line client tools for Pouta

 openstack server add floating ip <server> <address>

-This will assign the address that was just allocated to a virtual machine.
+This command assigns the address that was just allocated to a virtual machine.

-When you don't need the public address you can release it to the public pool by deleting it.
+When you no longer need the public address, you can release it to the public pool by deleting it.

 openstack floating ip delete <address>

-By doing this you save billing usage and maintain an efficient use of public IPs.
+By doing this, you save billing units and maintain an efficient use of public IPs.